 Prevention and Treatment

 Where possible, it is best to prevent dehydration by drinking adequate fluids, especially when losing water through perspiration, and making up for losses as they occur.
 Those involved in extended physical exertion, for instance, should make sure that they drink water before, during, and after their activities.
-For most adults, the equivalent of 6 glasses of fluids per day (including that derived from foods with high water content – vegetables, fruits) is adequate to maintain proper hydration.
+The equivalent of 8 glasses of fluids per day for women and 12 glasses of fluids per day for men (including that derived from foods with high water content – vegetables, fruits) is adequate to maintain proper hydration.

 Mild dehydration can be treated in most healthy adults by drinking more water.
 Moderate to severe dehydration can be more complicated to treat, especially if there is also an electrolyte imbalance with excess or a deficient sodium (hypernatremia or hyponatremia) level.
 With moderate to severe dehydration, plain water is usually insufficient because it will not restore a person's electrolyte balance.